 - Mergers and consolidations continued to affect about one in ten REALTORS®.

-- Eleven percent of REALTORS® worked for a firm that was bought or merged in the past two years.
+- Nine percent of REALTORS® worked for a firm that was bought or merged in the past two years.

 Mergers and Acquisitions: The Basics